 Scholarships - we offer a range of scholarships designed to assist you in settling in to your studies and meeting the financial requirements of your course.
 Some of these are means-tested but we also offer special scholarships that reward academic achievement.

 One is offered on the basis of performance in the qualifying examinations for university entrance (eg A levels).
-A scholarship package is also offered to reward good performance in the qualifying (first-)year examinations.
-This scheme includes special prizes that have been inaugarated in collaboration with our commercial partners.
+A scholarship package is also offered to reward good performance in the qualifying first-year examinations.
+This scheme includes special prizes that have been inaugurated in collaboration with our commercial partners.
 Full details of all scholarship prizes will be provided at the UCAS open days.